SteveBeeblebrox/JSION/README.md

 ## Planned Features
 + Optimizations (Combine some Regular Expressions that overlap).
 + Allow semicolons to be used in place of commas.
-+ Automatic colons and commas around objects
++ Improve error messages when trying to use implicit nulls between commas when not in arrays.
 + Additional number formats